 What I have been taught by the Kumeyaay people with and for whom I work is that the depth and weight of what it means for an act, a thought, a song, a prayer, a method, an offering, an action, a practice to be for the people can only truly be glimpsed and loosely grasped when notions of “the person” and concepts of “the social” are opened up to relations and capacities that exist far before and far beyond dominant and dominating humancentric errors and blinders.

-It is thus essential that the language of land acknowledgements not be confused for the production of spaces for equitable and corrective action, or those of representational recognition mistaken for productive systemic change.
-If acknowledgements are to be meaningful they must be continually generative—therefore so, too, must they be accompanied by actionable institutional respect and operational structural inclusion—in perspective, policy, practice, and return—of the knowledge and political sovereignty of Kumeyaay people—and, indeed, all Native peoples—to all ancestral and familial lands and waters.
+It is thus essential that the language of land acknowledgments not be confused for the production of spaces for equitable and corrective action, or those of representational recognition mistaken for productive systemic change.
+If acknowledgments are to be meaningful they must be continually generative—therefore so, too, must they be accompanied by actionable institutional respect and operational structural inclusion—in perspective, policy, practice, return, and restoration—of the knowledge and political sovereignty of Kumeyaay people—and, indeed, all Native peoples—to all ancestral and familial lands and waters.

 All lands and waters within and intersecting the borders and boundaries of the United States are Native lands and waters (see https://native-land.ca/).
 This basic fact must first formally be addressed, officially recognized, operationally accounted for, and serve as the basis of any honest and sincere effort at advancing equity and support for the underserved A:shiwi community and Pueblo of Zuni [and, indeed, all Native American Tribes and communities].
 Recalling your own recent words this past June Mr. President, “Great nations don’t ignore their most painful moments.
 They don’t ignore those moments of the past.
 They embrace them.
 Great nations don’t walk away.
 We come to terms with the mistakes we made.”

-These mistakes of colonial-settler nations are as deep as they are enduring, and as prevalent as they are dispossessing and alienating—globally and locally, yesterday and today.
-As Potawatomi scholar Kyle Whyte has explained, Colonial- and industrial-induced climate change is in fact just one intensive manifestation of environmental change born of colonial settler societies:
+These mistakes of settler colonial nations are as deep as they are enduring, and as prevalent as they are dispossessing and alienating—globally and locally, yesterday and today.
+As Potawatomi climate and environmental justice scholar Kyle Whyte has explained, Colonial- and industrial-induced climate change is in fact just one intensive manifestation of environmental change born of settler colonial societies:

 Thinking about climate injustice against Indigenous peoples is less about envisioning a new future and more like the experience of déjà vu.
 This is because climate injustice is part of a cyclical history situated within the larger struggle of anthropogenic environmental change catalysed by colonialism, industrialism and capitalism—not three unfortunately converging courses of history [Whyte 2016:16].

-Flowing through the heart and enveloping the mind of colonial, industrial, and capitalistic actors and their values, perspectives, choices, politics, and practices driving climate change are what anthropologist Gregory Bateson identified almost exactly 50 years ago as “epistemological errors” of dominant—and dominating—Western systems of logic and value.
+Flowing through the heart and enveloping the mind of colonial, industrial, and capitalistic actors and their judgements, values, perspectives, choices, politics, and practices driving climate change are what English anthropologist Gregory Bateson identified 50 years ago as “epistemological fallacies” and “errors” of dominant—and dominating—Western systems of logic and value.
 Quoting Bateson:

-These epistemological errors inform and guide not only how we frame the possible futures that climate change may or may not bring, but limit what may be included of various pasts.
-Mathews and Barnes cover this topic in their introduction to an important special issue of the Journal of the Royal Anthropological Institute.
+These epistemological fallacies and errors inform and guide not only how we frame the possible futures that climate change may or may not bring, but limit what may be included of various pasts.
+Mathews and Barnes address this in their introduction to an important 2016 special issue of the Journal of the Royal Anthropological Institute.
 They note:

 [J]ust as states have sought to manipulate the past by celebrating some moments in history and silencing others, so, too, they have linked these selected pasts to particular futures.
 The question of the past, then, if looked at in the right way, has always also been a question about the future….